swaincreates/brandnewwp/README.md

 # WordPress Starter

-A simple but comprehensive wordpress installation setup that keeps the standard WordPress structure
+A simple but comprehensive wordpress installation setup that keeps the standard WordPress structure.

-* Capistrano for deploying code
+* Capistrano for deploying WordPress site (minus uploads and database)
 * Theme based off of Automattic's _s theme but with bootstrap and gulp
 * WP-Sync-DB Plugins for cyncing DB and Uploads